 a.
 CSMP Method:

 i.
-The company shall apply this method to a seriatim in-force.

-ii.
 Calculate the scenario reserve, as defined in VM-01 and discussed further in Section 4.B, for each of the prescribed market paths outlined in Section 6.B.6 using the same method and assumptions as those that the company uses to calculate scenario reserves for the purposes of determining the CTE70 (adjusted), 2 as outlined in Section 9.C.
 These scenario reserves shall collectively be referred to as a Company Standard Projection Set.

 Identify the market path from the Company Standard Projection Set such that the scenario reserve is closest to the CTE70 (adjusted), designated as Path A. This scenario reserve shall be referred to as Company Amount A.